 If you are applying for asylum for the first time, you can visit the UNHCR Registration Centre, corner Keate and Pembroke Streets, Port of Spain, from Monday to Thursday between 8:00 am and 4:00 pm.

 Applying for asylum is free.
 You should not be requested to submit any form of payment to receive and process your application.
-If you are asked to submit any form of payment during this process, please report the situation to UNHCR, LWC or the Immigration Division as soon as possible.
+If you are asked to submit any form of payment during this process, please report the situation to UNHCR at [email protected] as soon as possible.

 You have the right to contact UNHCR in Trinidad and Tobago at any point during the process.

 Who Can Apply?